© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

-Current Literature is Focused on Needs of Philosophers, Academics and Social Critics — Leaders and Managers Require More Practical Information About Managing Ethics
+Current Literature is Focused on Needs of Philosophers, Academics, and Social Critics — Leaders and Managers Require More Practical Information About Managing Ethics

-However, the field of business ethics has traditionally been the domain of philosophers, academics and social critics.
+However, the field of business ethics has traditionally been the domain of philosophers, academics, and social critics.
 Consequently, much of today’s literature about business ethics is not geared toward the practical needs of leaders and managers — the people primarily responsible for managing ethics in the workplace.
-The most frequent forms of business ethics literature today typically include: a) philosophical, which requires extensive orientation and analysis; b) anthologies, which require much time, review and integration; c) case studies, which require numerous cases, and much time and analyses to synthesize; and d) focus on social responsibility, which includes many examples of good and bad actions taken by companies.
-(This lack of practical information is not the fault of philosophers, academic or social critics.
-The problem is the outcome of insufficient involvement of leaders and managers in discussion and literature about business ethics.
+The most frequent forms of business ethics literature today typically include: a) philosophical, which requires extensive orientation and analysis; b) anthologies, which require much time, review, and integration; c) case studies, which require numerous cases, and much time and analyses to synthesize; and d) focus on social responsibility, which includes many examples of good and bad actions taken by companies.
+(This lack of practical information is not the fault of philosophers, academics, or social critics.
+The problem is the outcome of insufficient involvement of leaders and managers in discussions and literature about business ethics.
 More leaders and managers must become involved.
 This guidebook aims to increase that involvement.)

 What’s Conspicuously Missing is the “How to” of Managing Ethics in the Workplace

-But it isn’t from lack of examples that managers aren’t better at managing ethics in the workplace — they require more practical information about managing ethics.
+But it isn’t for lack of examples that managers aren’t better at managing ethics in the workplace — they require more practical information about managing ethics.
 This problem was explained very well by Stark in his article, “What’s the Matter with Business Ethics?” published in the Harvard Business Review (1993, May/June, pp. 38-48).
-Brenner (Journal of Business Ethics, V11, pp. 391:399) notes “while much has been written about individual components of ethics programs, especially about codes of ethics, the literature is much more limited on ethics programs.”
-Wong and Beckman (Journal of Business Ethics, V11, pp. 173- 178) note that “researchers are claiming that current literature is filled with strong arguments for more ethical corporate leadership and incorporation of ethics in business curriculum, but what is conspicuously missing is the “how to” in actually putting ethical goals and theories into practical action.”
+Brenner (Journal of Business Ethics, V11, pp. 391:399) notes “While much has been written about individual components of ethics programs, especially about codes of ethics, the literature is much more limited on ethics programs.”
+Wong and Beckman (Journal of Business Ethics, V11, pp. 173- 178) note that “researchers are claiming that current literature is filled with strong arguments for more ethical corporate leadership and incorporation of ethics in the business curriculum, but what is conspicuously missing is the “how to” in actually putting ethical goals and theories into practical action.”

 Myths Abound About Business Ethics, e.g., “Ethics is Simply to Do What’s Right”

 Lack of involvement from leaders and managers in the field of business ethics (again, this is the fault of no one or of everyone) has spawned a great deal of confusion and misunderstanding among leaders and managers about business ethics.
 McDonald and Zepp, in their article “What Should Be Done?
 A Practical Approach to Business Ethics” (Management Decision, 28, 1, 1990, pp. 9-13), note that when someone brings up the topic of business ethics “… it tends to bring up cynicism, righteousness, paranoia, and laughter.”
 Many leaders and managers believe business ethics is religion because it seems to contain a great deal of preaching.
-Or, they believe it to be superfluous because it seems to merely assert the obvious: “do good!”
+Or, they believe it to be superfluous because it seems to merely assert the obvious: “Do good!”

 Business Ethics Literature is Often Far Too Simplistic — So Many Leaders and Managers Think Business Ethics is Irrelevant

 Stark notes that “often ethicists advance a kind of moral absolutism that avoids many of the difficult and most interesting questions.”
-Case studies to explore ethical dilemmas are often far too simplistic, presented as if every real-life situation has a right and wrong e.g., “should I lie, cheat or steal?”
-Consequently, many managers believe business ethics is irrelevant because too much business ethics training avoids the real-to-life complexities in leading organizations.
+Case studies to explore ethical dilemmas are often far too simplistic, presented as if every real-life situation has a right and wrong e.g., “Should I lie, cheat or steal?”
+Consequently, many managers believe business ethics is irrelevant because too much business ethics training avoids the real-life complexities of leading organizations.
 (This document contains samples of real-to-life, complex ethical dilemmas, in a subsection, “Examples of Real-to-Life Complex Ethical Dilemmas” in the upcoming section “Ethics Tools: Resolving Ethical Dilemmas.”)
 Bob Dunn, President and CEO of San Francisco-based Business for Social Responsibility, explains, “Ethical decisions aren’t as easy as they used to be.
 Now, they’re the difference between right — and right.”
-Preston Townley, in his speech “Business Ethics: Commitment to Tough Decisions” (Vital Speeches, January 1992, pp. 208-211), states that “… it ought to be fairly easy to choose between right and wrong by relying on principles, but business activity often demands that we select from alternatives that are neither wholly right or wholly wrong.”
+Preston Townley, in his speech “Business Ethics: Commitment to Tough Decisions” (Vital Speeches, January 1992, pp. 208-211), states that “… it ought to be fairly easy to choose between right and wrong by relying on principles, but business activity often demands that we select from alternatives that are neither wholly right nor wholly wrong.”